 Because of this the Japanese only games have the obvious drawback of being in Japanese but in these cases it should not ruin your experience, but maybe just hinder it slightly…

 This is the result of some intense Turbografx/PC Engine sessions we have been taking in the last months.
 It is made with pure love and with thorough playing of almost all co-op titles on the system

 With that being said let’s just jump straight into it!

 10. Various Shoot ’em ups

-The system is of course very well known for its shooters or shoot ’em up games (shmups) and a lot of them have a co-op feature.
-Instead of picking one game from the lot i decided to feature a handful of games that i feel deserve to be recognized.
+The system is of course very well known for being absolutely packed with shooters or shoot ’em up games (shmups) and a lot of them have a co-op feature.
+Instead of picking one game from the lot I decided to feature a handful of games that I feel deserve to be recognized.
 These games are: